 Applications in medical, aerospace, mechanical engineering and automotive

 The roughness of surfaces determines their quality to a large extent.
-For example, in medical technology, micro-morphological processing on dental implant surfaces creates roughness that ensures optimal stability of the implant after it has been set as well as after the healing period.
+In medical technology, for example, micro-morphological processing on dental implant surfaces creates roughness that ensures optimal stability of the implant after it has been set as well as after the healing period.
 This means that keeping a certain level of surface roughness in the mid range will help the implant to take root in the jaw quickly and without complications.
 This also applies to other endoprostheses such as hip joints.
 In this case, high surface roughness ensures that the implant and the bones bond well.

-In other industries, too, roughness is a central parameter for surface quality: In mechanical engineering, for example, pre-treating steel surfaces with steel technology significantly improves the roughness profile and thus the contact ratio and adhesion of the subsequent coating.
+In other industries, too, roughness is a central parameter for surface quality: In mechanical engineering, for example, pre-treating steel surfaces can significantly improve the roughness profile and thus the contact ratio and adhesion of the subsequent coating.
+In the case of work-pieces with pre-coating, the quality requirements of the surface roughness differ and need test equipment.
+With profile measuring equipment relevant criteria can be collected.
+R-parameters for example are usually evaluated along the sampling length.

 Measure surface roughness according to all important standards

-Many parameters can be used to describe the texture of surfaces.
+Many parameters can be used to describe the texture of surfaces and profiles.
 The peak/valley parameters most often used, such as Ra, Rz or curve parameters such as RMR are described in the norms DIN EN ISO 4287/4288 and DIN EN ISO 13565-1/2 for physical metrology.
 DIN EN ISO 3274 describes the parameters and operators regarding their definition for optical 3D surface measurement.
+If the sampling length for example is not given, the ISO norms help to define the calculations.

 ACCRETECH provides roughness measuring instruments for a wide variety of requirements and in various designs: The convenient mobile gauge in the HANDYSURF+ series form the entry level, followed by portable models 35, 40, 45 and 50 from the SURFCOM TOUCH series for higher requirements.
 In addition, there are three stationary roughness measuring systems (the SURFCOM TOUCH 550, the SURFCOM C5 and the SURFCOM NEX 001) for use in manufacturing environments or in the measuring room.